mjhosseini/entgraph_eval/README.md

 ***The datasets can be found in the following files inside the folder 'gfiles/ent':***

-Levy/Holt's dev set: dev.txt and dev_rels.txt
+A) Levy/Holt's dev set: dev.txt and dev_rels.txt

-Levy/Holt's test set: test.txt and test_rels.txt
+B) Levy/Holt's test set: test.txt and test_rels.txt

-Berant's dataset: ber_all.txt and ber_all_rels.txt
+C) Berant's dataset: ber_all.txt and ber_all_rels.txt

 Please note: